AP Environmental Science: Current exam (2020–present)

 As of fall 2019, multiple changes have been made to the AP Environmental Science exam.
 These changes include but are not limited to: allowed calculator use, changes in the number of multiple choice questions, the use of stimuli in multiple choice questions, and changes in free response questions.

 According to the College Board: "The exam is 2 hours and 40 minutes long and includes 80 multiple-choice questions and 3 free-response questions.
 A four-function, scientific, or graphing calculator is allowed on both sections of the exam."
+The exam is fully online using the Bluebook testing app.
+All responses are submitted upon exam completion.

 The new exam contains two sections with slight changes: